Watts-College/cpp-524-spr-2022/review.md

 # Review Sessions

-Review session utilize lectures from Jesse Lecy, academic director for the Program Evaluation and Data Analytics degree at ASU.
+Review sessions utilize lectures from Jesse Lecy, academic director for the Program Evaluation and Data Analytics degree at ASU.
 Review these lectures each week to:

 * Work through solutions to labs from previous week
 * Introduce new topics